 Change the 8th paragraph as follows:

-Discussion: the following paragraph reserves a specific RU (e.g., RU1) for random access by unselected non-AP LC STAs .
+Discussion: the following paragraph reserves a specific RU (e.g., RU1) for random access by unselected non-AP LC STAs.
+Related to modification for UL RA.

 NOTE—An AP does not send a Trigger frame containing a User Info field with AID12 subfield carrying the 12 LSBs of the AID of a non-AP STA or a frame addressed to a non-AP STA that carries a TRS Control subfield if the AP has received from the non-AP STA an OM Control subfield with UL MU Disabled subfield set to 1 and UL MU Data Dis- able subfield set to 0 (see 26.9.3 (Transmit operating mode (TOM) indication)).
-For LC AP, the AID12 subfield for RU1 is reserved for the random access by non-AP LC STAs that are unselected for any other RUs.
+For LC AP, the AID12 subfield for RU1 may be reserved for the random access by non-AP LC STAs that are unselected for any other RUs.
 Multiple RUs may be allocated for random access if needed in the future.

 Change the 9th paragraph as follows: